AN Easy Blue Mountains Drive- 3 road Trip Itineraries

 Do you have to pay road tolls on your Blue Mountains Drive?

 Using a rental car?
-This road includes tolls, so if you don’t have an e-tag, ask your rental company if they supply them.
-If not, use this toll calculator and download this app so you pay your tolls online as you go.
+This itinerary includes tolls, so if you don’t have an e-tag, ask your rental company if they supply them.
+If not, check out this website and learn how to pay your tolls online as you go.

 Be sure to pay your toll within three days because they add charges to your original toll, and it can become costly.